n-califano/n-califano.github.io/_posts/2024-09-11-tryhackme-vulnversity-room.md

 ## Directory discovery

+In the previous section we found a web server running on port 3333, which is serving a web application.
-In the second section of the room we are interested in enumerating hidden directories to expand our attack surface.
+In the second section of the room we are interested in enumerating hidden directories of this application to expand our attack surface.
 We will use **GoBuster**.
 For those unfamiliar, gobuster is a tool for brute-forcing URIs, among other things.
 It uses a wordlist to attempt to discover the target's directories.
 Let's run